Tropical Cyclone Cook has passed through New Caledonia as a Category 3 cyclone bringing destructive winds and heavy rain.

 Imports from Wallis and Futuna

 |Top imports: mineral fuels, oils and machinery|

 While Wallis and Futuna is a small market for New Zealand, our exporters enjoy a strong presence there because of good shipping links.

-New Zealand's aid activities in Wallis and Futuna focus on education, with short-term training awards for English language study, technical training or workplace training.
+New Zealand's aid activities in Wallis and Futuna focus on education, with short-term training scholarships for English language study, technical training or workplace training.
 The funding is administered by the New Zealand Consulate-General in New Caledonia which also manages a modest aid programme for the French Pacific Territories (Wallis and Futuna, French Polynesia and New Caledonia).